The concept of dying from arrhythmias was first considered by Hippocrates was who quoted as saying:

 This dyssynchrony can significantly impact on the efficiency of the heart and, in the setting of LV dysfunction, can make heart failure symptoms significantly worse.
 To correct this, cardiac resynchronization therapy was devised to pace the left AND right ventricles together in response to atrial contraction to return the heart to as close to normal physiology as possible.
-This is done by passing a third pacing lead into the coronary sinus and lodging it into a small cardiac vein (see the X-ray below for an example of a CRT-D device – the defibrillator coils can be seen on the ventricular leads.
-The left ventricular lead is marked with an arrow)
+This is done by passing a third pacing lead into the coronary sinus and lodging it into a small cardiac vein (see the X-ray below for an example of a CRT-D device – the defibrillator coils can be seen on the ventricular leads).

 CRT devices work slightly differently to normal pacemakers – rather than pacing only on demand, you want the patient to be using the pacemaker > 90% of the time to get the maximum effect from the device.
 As such, the pacemaker’s base rate is set higher than demand pacemakers.
-The patient is then beta blocked to ensure their intrinsic rate is less than this and encourage the pacemaker to work as much as possible – similarly, if the patient is in AF, their rate will need to be well controlled to ensure they use the pacemaker as much as possible (if this is not possible, see the ‘pace and ablate’ entry below)
+The patient is then beta blocked to ensure their intrinsic rate is less than this, encouraging the pacemaker to work as much as possible.
+Similarly, if the patient is in AF, their rate will need to be well controlled to ensure they use the pacemaker as much as possible (if this is not possible, see the ‘pace and ablate’ entry below).

 Special pacing scenarios